simon-whitehead/chemboy/README.md

 ### Progress GIF

 Here is the latest progress GIF.
-Currently, we have a custom boot rom that runs before any ROM.
-We can also render Tetris and make it to the point where we actually want to start a game of Tetris.
+We have Tetrominos!
+Unfortunately the emulator crashes once the Tetromino hits the bottom due to an unknown opcode.
+Also, it _always_ renders a square Tetromino for the moment.
+Tetris uses the `TIMA` register as a seed for randomly selecting a Tetromino - so proper testing of that is required.

 ![chemboy-progress-17-08-2017](https://user-images.githubusercontent.com/2499070/29411349-d27b52c4-8397-11e7-917b-571ae1925bea.gif)